mitsuhir0/markdown-cv/index.md

 ## Working Papers
+`May 2024`
+Ida, Daisuke and Okano, Mitsuhiro and Hoshino, Satoshi (2024) "A note on stock price dynamics and monetary policy in a small open economy" _MPRA Paper_ No. 121050.

 `May 2023`
 Ida, Daisuke and Mitsuhiro Okano (2023) "Does nominal wage stickiness affect fiscal multiplier in a two-agent new Keynesian model?" _MPRA Paper_ No. 117241.